Rewind X

 Signature-Based Authorization

-Certain safety-critical actions in Rewind X require explicit user consent, such as reversing a transfer or granting limited delegation rights.
+Certain safety-critical actions in Rewind X require explicit user consent, such as reversing a transfer.

 This consent is expressed through a digital signature.
 A signature is a one-time, explicit confirmation that a user agrees to a specific action under clearly defined conditions.
 It does not grant ongoing access, custody, or control over funds.